yorkxin/no-per-script-font/README-en.md

 ### Apple Safari

-- Download [no-per-script-font-safari-v1.1.safariextz](http://d.pr/f/GYWd) manually (SHA1SUM: `a0a1228f68faf26dce7843905afaae302abe05b6`).
+- Download [no-per-script-font.safariextz](https://github.com/chitsaou/no-per-script-font/releases/tag/safari-1.1).
 Double-click to open it, and Safari will prompt you to install the extension.

 This extension will assign `Helvetica` and `Times` to general font families `sans-serif` and `serif` respectively, makes OS X determine which font to fallback.
 See [Safari 6 Default Font Fallback Fix](https://gist.github.com/2925009) (in Chinese) for more details.